The Dietary Science Foundation

 Another emerging theory is that intestinal problems could be caused by gluten sensitivity.

 We need to know more about how various dietary treatments affect IBS.
 In 2015 the Dietary Science Foundation, together with Skandia’s research foundation (a Swedish insurance company) invested in a study to evaluate the role of carbohydrates on IBS.
-The study is being carried out at the Sahlgrenska Academy in Gothenburg and the results are expected to be published in 2018 or 2019.
+The study is being carried out at the Sahlgrenska Academy in Gothenburg and the results are expected to be published in 2020.